-- Flip the Player mat to the side you wish to use: short or medium+. - Place the Event deck nearby and sort the chits into easy-to-manage piles. - 4.
-Set Sprint and Mountain Bonus lines
+Place the Event deck nearby and sort the chits into easy-to-manage piles.

+4. Set Time Bonus lines

 Riders can race for mid-point bonuses, which reduce their total time.
-Place as many or as few Sprinter and/or Monarch of the Mountain (MOM) lines as you'd like on their respective map types (limit of 1 per Map Section).
+Place as many or as few Sprint (green lightning bolts) and/or Monarch of the Mountain (MOM) (red polka dots) lines as you'd like on their respective map types (limit of 1 per Map Section).